ntpz870817/Chamaeleo/docs/user_manual.md

 │    ├── log.py                       // Outputting the logs in console
 │    ├── model_saver.py               // Save model to file and load model from file
 │    ├── monitor.py                   // Getting the progress  situation and the time left
-│    ├── motif_friendly.py            // Determining whether motif is friendly to sequencing and synthesis
 ├── chamaeleo.py                      // Main calling function
 ├── README.md                         // Description document of kit
 ```